canjs/can-value/can-value.md

     from(object, keyPath)
     // Returns an observable for only getting a property on an object.

-    fromValue(initialValue)
-    // Creates an observable with an initial value that can be read, written, and observed.

     returnedBy(getter)
     // Creates an observable that derives its value from other observable values.

     to(object, keyPath)
     // Returns an observable for only setting a property on an object.

+    with(initialValue)
+    // Creates an observable with an initial value that can be read, written, and observed.
 }
 ```